marvin-jens/find_circ/README.md

 ### License ###

-For non-commercial purposes the code is released under the General Public License (version 3).
+The code is released under the General Public
+License (version 3).
 See the file LICENSE for more detail.
-If you are interested in commercial use of this software contact the authors.

 ### Brief version history ###